John Squire: The Seahorses and solo career

 Following the demise of the Seahorses, Squire continued work with drummer Mark Heaney and ex-Verve bassist Simon Jones along with new vocalist Duncan Baxter as John Squire's Skunkworks, but left prior to the band releasing material as the Shining.

 Squire released his first solo album, Time Changes Everything in 2002.
 A concept album followed in 2004, entitled Marshall's House.
-Squire has also said that he has recorded a third album, however he has decided not to release it as he felt that promoting and touring the album would take the fun out of the music, and turn it into a job rather than a hobby.
-This is the second time that Squire has recorded material and opted to keep it unreleased, as he did the same in 1999 as a part of the Seahorses, when they partially recording tracks for an album, set to be named "Minus Blue" or "Motorcade", but due to musical differences, the band split up before the album could be finished.
+Squire also stated that he had recorded a third album but decided not to release it, as he felt that promoting and touring the album would be an excessive burden.
+This is the second time that Squire has recorded material and opted not to release it, having also done so with The Seahorses' aborted second album.

 Artwork

 Besides music, Squire is also a published artist.
 His artwork has adorned single and album covers and promotional posters for his and the Stone Roses' music.
 In the 1980s, Squire's artistic style was heavily influenced by the action painting technique of Jackson Pollock.
 In recent years, Squire has shown a broader use of media and has incorporated newer influences to his work.
 One such item – a surfboard covered with Beach Boys song lyrics, which was for the War Child charity to auction – featured on the cover for Travis's 1997 single release "U16 Girls" and their debut album Good Feeling.
 In 2004, Squire held two well-received art exhibitions in London and Manchester.

 He has exhibited his artwork at the Smithfield Gallery (July 2007) and the Dazed Gallery, London (September-October 2007).
 At the Smithfield Gallery opening, Squire told a reporter from the Manchester Evening News he was giving up music for good.
 He explained that "I'm enjoying this far too much to go back to music."
 When asked about a Stone Roses reunion, he said it was "highly unlikely".

 In January 2009, Squire launched a new exhibition of his art, Heavy Metal Semantics, in London, and further exhibitions in Oldham, Austria and Tokyo later in the year.
 Further exhibitions include Edinburgh in August 2010, Brussels in early 2011 and London in 2019.

 In late 2012, Squire's art studio burned down.
 The studio, a converted sheep barn on his farm in Cheshire, was ruled to have caught ablaze by accident.
 Squire said he was "extremely sad" that a lot of his artwork had been destroyed.